Adele2701/Final-year-project/README.md

 Software used:
 - Blender - 3D animals modeling
 - Unity(C#) - create mini games and spawn models onto physical world
+- Vuforia and ARCore as SDK for Android mobile (for comparison)
+- Adobe Illustartor to modify vector graphics (source from Freepik.com)